GoogleContainerTools/kpt-functions-catalog/functions/go/set-namespace/README.md

 <!--mdtogo:Short-->

-The `set-namespace` function replace the `namespace` specific resource type in a variety of KRM resources.
+The `set-namespace` function replaces the `namespace` specific resource type in a variety of KRM resources.

 <!--mdtogo-->

+Namespaces are often used in the following scenarios:
+- Separate resources between environments (prod, staging and test).
+- Separate resources between different team or users to divide resource quota.

 <!--mdtogo:Long-->